ikvk/imap_tools/README.rst

 Action's uid_list arg may takes:

 * str, that is comma separated uids
-* Iterable, that contains str uids
+* Sequence, that contains str uids
-* Generator with "fetch" name, implicitly gets all uids

 Get uids using maibox methods: uids, fetch.